The Two-Fluid Theory for Superfluid Hydrodynamics and Rotational Motion: Revolutionary Analysis of Rotational Motion

-Related to Landau's (1941) formulation of quantum hydrodynamics is the idea of a `macroscopic wave function', defined in three-dimensional position space and with modulus squared equal to the superfluid density.
-This is said to obey the operator relationships of a normal quantum wave function (eg.\ Annett 2004 \S2.4).
-Assuming `condensation into the ground momentum state' (Annett 2004 p.~27), this gives superfluid flow proportional to the gradient of a velocity potential, which means that it is irrotational.
-The logical flaw is that there is no reason to suppose that such a `macroscopic wave function' is subject to the usual laws of quantum mechanics, or that it has any physical meaning.
+Related to Landau's (1941) formulation of quantum hydrodynamics is the idea of a macroscopic wavefunction defined in three-dimensional position space.
+This is said to obey the operator relationships of a normal quantum wavefunction (eg.\ Annett 2004 \S2.4).
+Identifying the modulus squared with the condensed boson density (Annett 2004 \S2.3, Pathria 1972, \S10.5), gives superfluid flow proportional to the gradient of a velocity potential, which means that it is irrotational.

-Pathria (1972 \S10.6) argues that the superfluid flow must be irrotational everywhere based on the quantization of the angular momentum.
-Assuming that the velocity field is continuous, shrinking the area of circulation to zero proves that the angular momentum quantum number must be zero, and, Pathria concludes, so must be the curl of the velocity field.
-The weakness in this argument is the assumed continuity, since in fact quantized angular momentum states have been measured, albeit with quanta small on laboratory scales.
-It should also be noted that Pathria's (1972 \S10.6) argument is predicated upon the superfluid being in the ground energy state.
-The present author has presented extensive evidence that Bose-Einstein condensation is not solely into the ground energy state (Attard 2025).

-It is notable that despite the insistence on irrotational superfluid flow and the presence of irrotational vortices, for the case of a rotating bucket of $^4$He, the overall velocity field of the superfluid is one of rigid rotation (Pathria 1972 Eqs~(10.7.7) and (10.7.9), Annett 2004 Eq.~(2.46)).